benknoble/benknoble.github.io/pages/about.md

     No, it's not an IDE like Eclipse.
 It *is* a great way to manage projects and terminals.
 (Note: I don't even use iTerm!
 Terminal.app is good enough with tmux, even if it doesn't support truecolor yet.
-I have spent the last year or two in Alacritty, however.)
+I have been in Alacritty since 2020, however.)

 - Favorite __shell__: `bash`.